bradcar/MicroPython_BMPxxx/README.md

     def __init__(self, i2c, address: int = 0x47) -> None:
         super().__init__(i2c, address)

-        # Check if the device is actually a BMP581
+        # Check if the device is actually a BMP585
         if self._device_id != 0x51:
-            raise RuntimeError("Failed to find the BMP581 sensor")
+            raise RuntimeError("Failed to find the BMP585 sensor")

         # Initialize any BMP581-specific attributes or configurations
         # For example, register differences on constant differences

     # Override or add any BMP581-specific methods or properties as needed.
     ```
-Override Device-Specific Attributes or Methods: If the BMP581 differs in specific register addresses, initialization parameters, or data handling, override these in the BMP581 class.
-* then add the bmp390 as a class
+* then add the bmp390 as a sub-class, be very careful because of the many specific changes